-VI.
+VII.
 Summary: Implications for International Policy

-Historically, Europe, the United States, and Russia have sought to secure access to at the center of petroleum geopolitics.
+Historically, Europe, the United States, and Russia have sought to secure access to Persian Gulf oil.
+Its low cost and high volume of remaining resources continue to place the Gulf at the center of petroleum geopolitics.
 The magnitude of economic rent above cost is on the order of \$15-20 trillion.